 Every February the Children’s Museum of NH partners with area dentists to bring an entire month of oral health educational programming.
 Throughout the month local dentists and special guests visit to answer questions about oral health, to offer special programming, or just to help take some of the mystery out of what a visit to the dentist’s office means.
 Museum educators also offer a variety of daily drop-in programs.

-Plan a visit during school vacation this month!
+Plan a visit this month!
 All Children’s Dental Health Month programming is free with museum admission.